How to apply for a Schengen Visa. Step by Step Procedure, Documents required, and Tips on how to successfully obtain a Schengen Visa.

-Applying for a visa can be one of the most-tedious task to do, especially with visas for highly-industrialized countries.
-Aside from the inch-thick documents we need to collect & submit and the time it takes for it to be processed, there is also a certain amount we need to pay.
-And above all these, there is still no guarantee that our application will be approved.
+If you are a holder of a third-world nation passport, I'm pretty sure you know that applying for a visa can be one of the most tedious tasks to do, especially with visas for first-nation countries.
+Aside from the inch-thick documents that we need to collect & submit plus the time it takes for it to be processed, there is also an amount we need to pay and above all these, there is still no guarantee that our application will be approved.

 Below are the Schengen States:

 Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherland, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, Switzerland

 Aside from the Schengen States, you can also use your Schengen visa to visit other countries like: